cloudblue/connect-eaas-core/docs/tutorials/webapp/test_api.md

 ```

 !!! success "Congratulations"
-    :partying_face: your first REST API of a `Web Application` works like a charm :beers:
+    :partying_face: Your configured REST API and `Web Application` work like a charm! :beers: